-"AIF" means this Annual Information Form.

-"Audit Committee" means the Audit Committee of the Board.

-"Board" or "Board of Directors" means the board of directors of MDA.

-"Common Shares" means the common shares of the Company.

-"Company" or "MDA" means MDA Ltd., its subsidiaries or its predecessors, as the context requires.

-"COVID-19" means the novel coronavirus named COVID-19.

-"Credit Agreement" has the meaning set out under the heading "Material Contracts".

-"CSA" means the Canadian Space Agency.

-"EO" means Earth observation.

-"Fiscal 2020" means the 12 month period ended December 31, 2020.

-"Fiscal 2021" means the 12 month period ending December 31, 2021.

-"forward-looking information" has the meaning set out under the heading "Introduction - Forward-looking Information".

-"Gateway" has the meaning set out under the heading "General Development of the Business - Three Year History".

-"GEO" means geosynchronous equatorial orbit.

-"Globalstar" means Globalstar Inc.

-"Human Resources, Development & Compensation Committee" means the Human Resources, Development & Compensation Committee of the Board.

-"IoT" has the meaning set out under the heading "Description of the Business - Industry".

-"ISS" means International Space Station.

-"IPO" has the meaning set out under the heading "General Development of the Business - Three Year History".

-"LEO" means low Earth orbit.

-"LiDAR" has the meaning set out under the heading "Description of the Business - Robotics & Space Operations".

-"Loop" means Loop Industries, Inc.

-"Maxar" means Maxar Technologies Inc.

-"MEO" means medium Earth orbit.
+- "AIF" means this Annual Information Form. - "Audit Committee" means the Audit Committee of the Board. - "Board" or "Board of Directors" means the board of directors of MDA. - "Common Shares" means the common shares of the Company. - "Company" or "MDA" means MDA Ltd., its subsidiaries or its predecessors, as the context requires. - "COVID-19" means the novel coronavirus named COVID-19. - "Credit Agreement" has the meaning set out under the heading "Material Contracts". - "CSA" means the Canadian Space Agency. - "CSC" means the Canadian Surface Combatant program. - "EO" means Earth observation. - "ESA" means the European Space Agency. - "Fiscal 2021" means the 12 month period ending December 31, 2021. - "Fiscal 2022" means the 12 month period ending December 31, 2022. - "forward-looking information" has the meaning set out under the heading "Introduction Forward-looking Information". - "Gateway" has the meaning set out under the heading "General Development of the Business Three Year History". - "GEO" means geosynchronous equatorial orbit. - "Globalstar" means Globalstar Inc. - "Human Resources, Development & Compensation Committee" means the Human Resources, Development & Compensation Committee of the Board. - "IoT" has the meaning set out under the heading "Description of the Business Industry". - "ISS" means International Space Station. - "IPO" has the meaning set out under the heading "General Development of the Business Three Year History". - "LEO" means low Earth orbit. - "LiDAR" has the meaning set out under the heading "Description of the Business Robotics & Space Operations". - "Maxar" means Maxar Technologies Inc. - "MEO" means medium Earth orbit. - "NGSO" means non geostationary orbit, which includes LEO and MEO.